-Dr. Sanyal fosters a meaningful dialog between theories and practices of art.
+Dr. Sanyal fosters a meaningful dialogue between theories and practices of art.

 Sunanda K Sanyal